Medium Format Lenses with the Pentacon Six Mount

 Front right is the Arsenal 1.4× converter]

-The Vivitar 2× converter for the Hasselblad stands out immediately as being much bigger and heavier than the other converters.
+The Vivitar 2× converter for the Hasselblad stands out immediately as being much bigger and heavier than the other converters (even though it is not as long as the Schneider converter for the Exakta 66).

-However, it is the shape of the Schneider 2× converter that is most different from the other three.
-As with the Carl Zeiss Oberkochen 2× converter for the Hasselblad, the front element of the Schneider converter is mounted at the end of a narrow tube a long way forward of the front mount of the converter.
+It is the shape of the Schneider 2× converter that is most different from all other converters with the Pentacon Six mount.
+As with the Carl Zeiss Oberkochen 2× converter for the Hasselblad (not reviewed on this website), the front element of the Schneider converter is mounted at the end of a narrow tube a long way forward of the front mount of the converter.
 This means that it protrudes into the back of the lenses with which it is used, resulting in some compatibility problems.
-Although the Exakta 66 manual says that the 2× converter can be used with the 80mm lens, this is not the case (I am sure that the manual was written before the converter was manufactured).
+Although the Exakta 66 manual says that the 2× converter can be used with the 80mm lens, this is not the case.
+(I am sure that the manual was written before the converter was manufactured.)
 As later Exakta 66 literature states, the Schneider 2× converter can be used with (Schneider) lenses from 150mm on up.
 It can be used with very few Carl Zeiss Jena or Arsenal lenses, as they mostly have a rear element that is right at the back of the lens – although it works well with the Pentacon 500mm lens – see the section on 1000mm.

 The rearmost element of this lens is only just below the mount, and the Joseph Schneider 2× converter cannot therefore be mounted on this lens.